 For the fourth year, the SNMMI Patient Advocacy Advisory Board held a FREE Patient Program to address key topics of interest to the patient and patient advocacy community.
 This program provides patients with a unique opportunity to network with passionate advocates and leading experts.

 On July 26, 2014 SNMMI held a collaborative 1-day conference with PCRI and UsTOO (prostate patient advocacy groups) to educate patients about new therapies and tracers available for prostate cancer patients.

 Fill out this form to get more information about a particular procedure or event.
 Please note: We cannot answer any questions that pertain to your medical care.
 We strongly urge you to speak to your doctor about your medical concerns.

-SNMMI is dedicated to providing the community with access to the most knowledgeable and experienced speakers in the field of nuclear medicine and molecular imaging.
-As part of the new Outreach Program, SNMMI is working to enhance relationships with relevant societies and patient organizations.
+SNMMI is working to enhance relationships with relevant societies and patient organizations.
 We have created a pool of speakers who can speak at your next meeting.
 Please complete the form below to request a speaker.